reinitd/oneko-desktop/README.md

 This rewrite will also support Linux, MacOS, and Windows; whereas the previous version only support Windows (used Windows-only libraries.)

 I expect this rewrite to be done within a week, if my schedule remains open.

+For the old version, head to the `old` branch.